input-output-hk/decentralized-software-updates/README.md

 nix-build -A specs -o spec.decentralized-updates
 ```

+The above command will create a `spec.decentralized-updates` folder that
+contains the compiled document.

 To get a shell where you have access to all the necessary tools for building the
 document run: